Speak2/llm_project/README.md

 ## Installation

-1. Before proceeding with the installation of this project, please ensure that you have both set up and run the `Django_assignment` project.
+1. Before proceeding with the installation of this project, please ensure that you have both set up and run the `Django_assignment` project before.

    GitHub repository: https://github.com/Speak2/Django_assignment